RukshanJS/flutter-fuse/README.md

 Of course there are multiple extensions available and the VS Code's `Fix All` and `Organize Imports` didn't work for me so I thought why not create a silly extension for that; and I did that.

+## Why this extension?

+- Recently I hopped into an old Flutter project where I wanted to refactor some code.
+There were a lot of dart files and when I moved them into different folders, the imports didn't update as I expected, for some reason.
+I wasted a lot of time manually "Quick Fix" ing them.
+Also, I could't find an extension which already does that.
+So, meet Flutter Fuse.

+Any by the way, this is my very first Flutter extension!
+So I'm happy that I got it published on VS Code Marketplace! 😊

 ## Features